saikiamadhuri/FeederApplication/README.md

 from the grid which also has other features such as filter, sorting, etc., for easy handling of the data.
 React Router has been used for better navigation between the pages.

 There are 2 restful APIs exposed, one for save and one for fetch.
 Integration test cases have been written for both the controller methods.
+A scheduler method has been added to run at 6pm everday to capture the feeding data by an old lady with the same data values, so that she doesn't have to use the application everyday.

 H2 database is used, since the data extraction and reporting can be achieved with the ag-grid on the view functionality.